Orbital Kerr effect and terahertz detection via the nonlinear Hall effect: General Theory

-Therefore, the combination of Eqs. \eqref{7} and \eqref{2} indicates that the nonequilibrium Kerr effect is proportional to an a.c.
-BCD \cite{Sodemann2015} [the integral in Eq. \eqref{7}], which in fact is the leading order contribution to the second-order optical conductivity at small frequencies \cite{Morimoto2016b}.
+Therefore, the nonequilibrium Kerr effect is proportional to the BCD \cite{Sodemann2015}, which is the leading order contribution to the second-order optical conductivity at small frequencies \cite{Morimoto2016b}.
 As such, the nonequilibrium orbital magnetization, nonlinear Hall current, and nonequilibrium Kerr effect are companion phenomena in noncentrosymmetric nonmagnetic materials and heterostructures.
 Because of this intimate relationship between the orbital moment and the Kerr effect, we tag the latter "orbital Kerr effect".
-As complementary evidence of this connection, in the next section we demonstrate a general decomposition of the nonequilibrium orbital magnetization in terms of the BCD in the d.c. limit $\hbar\omega \to 0$.
+As complementary evidence of this connection, in the next section, we demonstrate a general decomposition of the nonequilibrium orbital magnetization in terms of the intrinsic BCD in the d.c. limit $\hbar\omega \to 0$.
+We stress out that although our discussion focuses on the intrinsic nonlinear Hall effect, Eq. \eqref{neqKerr} remains qualitatively valid for nonlinear Hall transport arising from extrinsic skew and side-jump scattering.
+This means that the connection between nonlinear Hall effect, orbital Edelstein effect, and nonequilibrium orbital Kerr effect is not limited to $C_1$, $C_{1v}$ and $C_{2v}$ crystals but also applies to $C_3$, $C_{3v}$, $D_3$, $C_{3h}$, and $D_{3h}$ systems \cite{Sodemann2015,Du2021}.
+Understanding the microscopic connection between these three quantities in the presence of extrinsic scattering lies out of the scope of the present study but is undoubtedly pertinent to interpreting experiments.

-Before closing this section, let us comment on the rectification effect associated with the nonlinear Hall response.
-As pointed out in Ref. \cite{Zhang2021b}, a high-frequency electric field ${\bf E}_{\rm ac}= {\bf E}_0\cos(\omega t)$ induces an oscillatory nonlinear Hall current \cite{Sodemann2015}
+Before closing this subsection, let us comment on the rectification effect associated with the nonlinear Hall response.
+As pointed out in Ref. \cite{Zhang2021b}, a high-frequency electric field ${\bf E}_{\omega}= {\bf E}_0\cos(\omega t)$ induces an oscillatory nonlinear Hall current \cite{Sodemann2015}

-where $D_{jk}$ is the BCD coefficient [see Eq. \eqref{11}].
 The d.c. rectified Hall current $j^r_i=\langle j_i(t)\rangle$ averaged over a cycle period can be used to detect the incoming radiation.
 Following Ref. \cite{Zhang2021b}, the performance indicator of this detector is called the current responsivity $R$ and is given by the ratio between the Hall current $I_H$ and the absorbed power $P$,

 where $w$ is the width of the rectifier.
 Remarkably, the current responsitivity is simply equal to half of the orbital Kerr electrical efficiency.